dijasila/ASE/doc/ase/calculators/abacus.rst

                   including ``koffset`` and ``kspacing``.
 ===============  ====================================================

-For more information on pseudopotentials and numperical orbitals, please visit ABACUS_.
+For more information on pseudopotentials and numerical orbitals, please visit ABACUS_.
 The elaboration of input parameters can be found here_.

 .. _here: https://github.com/deepmodeling/abacus-develop/blob/develop/docs/input-main.md